Empowered Dog Nail Trimming

 Because of this many people choose to avoid aluminum where possible in the products they buy.

-The following is a recipe for an all-natural styptic powder substitute which offers similar wound healing, antibacterial, and analgesic properties, but without the aluminum.
+The following is a recipe for an all-natural styptic powder substitute that offers similar wound healing, antibacterial, and analgesic properties, but without the aluminum.

 Once made, this DIY stop bleeding powder has no expiration and can be used for all sorts of minor cuts and wounds in both dogs and humans.